Icehawk78/Kardashev/Rules_pictures.md

 <img src="/images/Harvest_Ex1.png" width="600px"/>
 <img src="/images/Harvest_Ex2.png" />

-**_Build Fleet_** - You may build a fleet on a colonized planet tile with a miltiary symbol, up to the level of the colony.
+**_Build Fleet_** - You may build a fleet on a colonized planet tile with a military symbol, up to the level of the colony.

 **_Upgrade Fleet_** - You may upgrade an existing fleet by 1 level, providing it is on a colonized planet tile with a military symbol.